MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/about-updates-23h2.md

 ### Unsupported interfaces for updates

-When you install updates for Azure Stack HCI, version 23H2 don't use the following interfaces:
+When you install updates for Azure Local, version 23H2 don't use the following interfaces:

 - SConfig
 - Windows Admin Center